 Durant’s Point forms an extensive marsh on the west side of Hatteras Village, providing a natural buffer for the village — dissipating storm and wave energy — while protecting water quality and fisheries habitat.
 A point of land adjacent to Durant’s Point protects the entrance to Hatteras Harbor.
 This point of land was threatened by a high rate of erosion.
 In 2009, the Coastal Federation partnered with the landowners and contracted a local marine engineer to develop a living shoreline design.

 This project involved stabilizing the shoreline with a low-profile granite sill.
 The sill was placed 30 feet offshore, and the shoreline was regraded for marsh grass creation.
 The project protects nearly 330 linear feet of shoreline and created and protects nearly 1.2 acres of coastal marsh.

 The marsh continues to fill in and the sill is doing its job.
-The federation continues to bring out groups to monitor the project and fill in marsh plantings as needed.
+The Federation continues to bring out groups to monitor the project and fill in marsh plantings as needed.
 Hatteras residents and visitors are enjoying the marsh and all its denizens.
-Since its initial construction the sill has weathered four hurricanes, a summer of drought and countless tropical storms.
-The sill has held up remarkably well, and photos from our recent monitoring effort show how the plants are filling in to create habitat for fish, crabs, shrimp and other juvenile organisms.
+Since its initial construction, the sill has weathered several hurricanes, a summer of drought, and countless tropical storms.
+The sill has held up remarkably well, and photos from our recent monitoring effort show how the plants are filling in to create a habitat for fish, crabs, shrimp, and other juvenile organisms.